Gowtham1kasi/cab_booking/README.md

 This API is created using Javascript (Node.js), MongoDb as database.
 Frameworks : Mongoose, Express.

 API was Maily Designed  for end points: get Cabs nearby, Book a cab, Get all Trips of user.
-User End points : SigngUP, Login
+User End points : Signup, Login

 # API usage